Misclassification – Independent Contractor v. Employee

 If you believe that you were misclassified as an “independent contractor” instead of a “non-exempt employee” you may be owed reimbursement and other damages.
 Contact Abogato and speak with one of lawyers to see how we can help.

-- Does my employer have the right to control the details, manner, and means of my work?
+- Do I have the right to control the details, manner, and means of my work?

-- Is my work part of the employer’s regular business?
+- Is my work outside of the employer’s regular business?

 MY EMPLOYER AND I SIGNED AN “INDEPENDENT CONTRACTOR AGREEMENT.”
 I’M AN INDEPENDENT CONTRACTOR, RIGHT?